Cellulitis

 Watch for changes such as:

-While mild cases might improve with antibiotics, proper diagnosis helps ensure appropriate treatment.
-Simple home care like elevation and warm compresses may help, but antibiotics might be needed to address the infection.
-Get a quick online diagnosis and prescription through ChatRx’s AI doctor platform.
+While mild cases might improve without medication, proper diagnosis helps ensure appropriate treatment.
+Simple home care, such as elevation and warm compresses, may help, but additional care may be needed to treat the infection.

 Recurring cellulitis often happens due to underlying conditions like poor circulation, lymphedema, or chronic skin conditions.
 Identifying and treating these underlying causes helps prevent future infections.

-Most people see improvement within 3-5 days of starting antibiotics, but complete treatment usually takes 10-14 days.
-It’s important to finish the entire course of antibiotics even if you start feeling better.
+Most people see improvement within 3-5 days of starting treatment, but full recovery can take 10-14 days.
+It’s important to finish the entire course of medicine even if you start feeling better.

 You can gradually resume activities once fever subsides and pain decreases, typically after 3-5 days of treatment.
 Avoid activities that might injure the affected area until healing is complete.